Present members of the IUCN/Polar Bear Specialist Group

 After graduating in 1981, Amalie spent a 6 years studying science and society, mostly dealing with interaction between natural resources and management of those, local, regional and international management of natural resources in Greenland at the Centre of Roskilde University.
 During studying, she spent one year working both in various fish plants in Greenland and working as a voluntarily student at the Department of Fisheries, Hunting and Industry in 1986-1987 while collecting files to master’s degree.
 She did master’s degree on the atlantic cod and the management of that species and the processing of the cod in fish plants in Greenland.
 Amalie got a position as head of Section at the Department of Fisheries, Hunting and Industry in December 1988, Fisheries Department, and in 1990 in the Hunting Department, dealing with all kind of wild life management, including polar bears.
 Amalie became head of Department on Hunting in 1993 in the latter Department.
 She became Assistant Deputy Minister in 2000 in the same Department.
 From June 2002 and until May 2010 she had the position as Deputy Minister for Department of Fisheries, Hunting and Agriculture.
 In May 2010 Amalie returned to her position as Head of Department for Hunting, dealing only with all terrestrial and marine mammals and birds and campaign on the use of local natural resources, including polar bears.
 During the period Amalie attended some PBSG-meetings as observer.
 Amalie was head of staff dealing with the informal and formal meetings with Canada/Nunavut negotiating on the Memorandum of Understanding on shared polar bear populations in Kane Basin and Baffin Bay between 2000-2009 and until the MOU was signed in October 2009 between Greenland and Canada, where she became Commissioner and head of delegation.
 She participated in CITES Animals Committee and COP’s when polar bear is on the agenda.
 Amalie became regular member of PBSG in 2010.

 Anatoly graduated from Irkutsk State University in 1985.
 He has been involved with marine mammals research in Chukotka, Russia since 1983.
 During 1985-1989 he took part in the Marine Sealing Survey of OkhotskRybVod (Russian Far East Marine Biological Resources Department).
 The polar bear became a major scientific study subject during the period of 1989-1999, when Kochnev was a biologist of Wrangel Island State Reserve.
 At Wrangel Island he was conducted and participated in the programs "Polar bear autumn aggregations" and of "Polar bear dens shore-based counts".
 He participated in aerial den surveys at Wrangel Island and along the Chukotkan coast.
-From 1999 he has worked for Laboratory of Marine Mammals Studies in the Chukotka Branch of Pacific Research Fisheries Center (ChukotTINRO).
-He has been the leader of this laboratory since 2004.
+In the period 1999-2014 he worked for Laboratory of Marine Mammals Studies in the Chukotka Branch of Pacific Research Fisheries Center (ChukotTINRO), and was the leader of the laboratory since 2004.
+In fall 2014 he started in a new position at the Federal Beringia National Park, where he organizes all research and environmental monitoring activities.
 He has also been a scientific adviser to the Association of Traditional Marine Mammals Hunters of Chukotka (ATMMHC/CHAZTO).
 The main scientific interests are ecology, population biology and behavior of polar bear, as well as traditional knowledge and social role of polar bear in the subsistence life and culture of Natives in Chukotka.
 He participated at the 14th Working Group Meeting of the PBSG in 2005 as an invited specialist, and became a member in March 2013.

 Affiliation: University of Washington, Seattle (Marine Mammal Ecologist, Ph.D.) and Greenland Institute of Natural Resources